 South Carolina has a list of policies and procedures that must be followed for breath samples to be considered valid.
 Additionally, the DataMaster machine has manufacturer guidelines that must be followed.
 A failure to follow proper procedures could render a test result invalid.

 Additionally, radio interference from an arresting officer’s cellphone or activated body camera could render the breath sample invalid.
 Officers could also contaminate the mouthpiece on the tube connected to the DataMaster by touching it with their hands before the test is administered.

-When a Blood Test Could be Requested
+When Can a Blood Test be Requested?

 Under most circumstances, for blood to be drawn legally, an arresting officer must have a search warrant.
 However, if an individual is being charged with felony DUI, there is a state statute permitting an officer to obtain a blood sample from them.
 Currently, there is a conflict in the law on this issue in South Carolina.
 Officers also have the right to request a search warrant for an individual’s blood if it is suspected that the individual is under the influence of drugs rather than alcohol.
 The blood test must occur at a medical facility by a licensed medical professional who is responsible for properly obtaining, storing, and preserving the sample.

 If all of the proper policies, procedures, and protocols are followed, blood tests can accurately determine an individual’s BAC.
 If those policies and procedures are not followed, there is interference with the blood sample, or the sample is not stored properly, the blood sample may not be reliable enough to be admissible in court.